hnguyen1174/us-pol-viz/README.md

 (Under Construction 🚧)

-## Examples 1: Two-party Vote Changes in West Virginia from 1976 to 2020
+## Examples 1: Two-party Vote Changes in West Virginia from 1976 to 2020 (shifting from Democratic to Republican)

 ```r
 library(tidyverse)